9 Investing And Money Management Tips For Young Adults

 Why Start Investing In Your 20s? – Time

 The fact is that most investment returns come from time.
-And they come from the power of compounding investment returns.
+And they come from the strategy of investment compounding over time.
 This is also known as compound interest.

 Yes.
 You can get lucky with a high flying stock.
 Or, jump into the latest cryptocurrency and make a bundle.
 But this is not where the long-term real money is made.